 How Close Is the Prime U.S. Workforce to Full Recovery?

-We've updated our workforce analysis to include last week's Employment Report for August.
-The unemployment rate remained unchanged at 4.9% and the number of new nonfarm jobs (a relatively volatile number subject to extensive revisions) was a bit disappointing at 151K.
+We've updated our workforce analysis to include last week's Employment Report for September.
+The unemployment rate increased to 5.0% and the number of new nonfarm jobs (a relatively volatile number subject to extensive revisions) was below forecast at 156K.
 Our preference is to look at the data from a longer-term perspective and to give special attention to the data for the core workforce, ages 25-54.
 We continue to see evidence of major structural changes in the US workforce.

 Here is an updated series of charts illustrating some changes that are far more significant than the cyclical impact of the 18-month Great Recession, which the NBER identified as beginning in December 2007.